dojot/dojot/connector/mqtt/vernemq/broker/README.md

       value: "YWNjZXB0X2V1bGEgPSB5ZXMKbWV0YW..." # just the beginning of base64
 ```

-Beware that the order of the plugins in the configuration influences the result.
-If the order is incorrect,
-they can stop working.
-For instance, the correct order for our plugins is: `disconnect`, `acl`.
-If this
-order is changed, the `disconnect` plugin will not work.

 NOTE: All configuration parameters available in [vernemq.conf](./examples/vernemq.conf) can be defined using environment variables with the prefix DOCKER_VERNEMQ followed by the name of the configuration parameter.
 For example: allow_anonymous=on is "DOCKER_VERNEMQ_ALLOW_ANONYMOUS=on" or allow_register_during_netsplit=on is "DOCKER_VERNEMQ_ALLOW_REGISTER_DURING_NETSPLIT=on".

 See more about VerneMQ configuration in [documentation](https://docs.vernemq.com/).